perladvent/perldotcom/content/article/_pub_2001_02_p6pdigest_THISWEEK-20010218.md

 {
-   "thumbnail" : null,
+   "date" : "2001-02-18T00:00:00-08:00",
+   "title" : "This Week on p6p 2001/02/18",
    "image" : null,
-   "date" : "2001-02-18T00:00:00-08:00",
    "categories" : "community",
-   "title" : "This Week on p6p 2001/02/18",
-   "authors" : [
+   "thumbnail" : null,
-      "simon-cozens"
-   ],
    "tags" : [],
-   "slug" : "/pub/2001/02/p6pdigest/THISWEEK-20010218.html",
    "description" : " Notes Please send corrections and additions to perl6-thisweek-YYYYMM@simon-cozens.org where YYYYMM is the current year and month.
 We looked at over 400 messages this week, about a quarter of which were to do with garbage collection.
 Again.
-I'm afraid this...", "draft" : null
+I'm afraid this...", "slug" : "/pub/2001/02/p6pdigest/THISWEEK-20010218.html", "draft" : null,
+   "authors" : [
+      "simon-cozens"
+   ]
 }